 - Thruhiker Single Person Tent Comparison

 Brian Klotz put together this comparison sheet of single-person tents that are 2 lbs. or less while searching for his perfect tent.
-It has reviews, some other metrics like cost per ounce, and tabs for single-wall and double-wall tents that I came across in my searching as well. - Ultralight Vs Traditional Packs – What’s the Best for you? by Darwin onthetrail | YouTube
+It has reviews, some other metrics like cost per ounce, and tabs for single-wall and double-wall tents that I came across in my searching as well. - Tips On Flying With Your Backpack From A Flight Attendant by Sarah Lesiecki | The Trek

 - Understanding Sleeping Bag Temperature Ratings by Ken Knapp | REI